Benefits from Reno Business Contracts

 - I always add penalties to deter breaching, such as attorney fees, late fees, interest charges, acceleration of debt, etc.

 - I always draft contracts in a way that the business owner can then custom tailor payments and scope of work for EACH client, but then otherwise know it’s legally viable all around.

 If you don’t have a contract and need to sue to get paid, you are responsible for all of the attorney fees.
 This, more often than not, will cost you more than how much you are suing to be paid!
 Cover your tracks before the court.
 A Reno business contract ensures that attorney fees are already paid.

-The best way to avoid litigation or unpaid work is to run all of your questions, contracts and other issues by a Reno business lawyer who understands Nevada law and also knows the common mistakes that businesses make.
-Call Ijames Law today or schedule a consultation to draft your Reno business contract.
+The best way to avoid litigation or unpaid work is to run all of your questions, contracts, and other issues by a Reno business lawyer who understands Nevada law and also knows the common mistakes that businesses make.
+Call Ijames Law today at (775) 870-9199.